 Believe me, I understand why that question pops up all the time.
 Living in the San Francisco Bay Area and buying property over 2,000 miles away from home isn't the typical investing strategy.
 On the surface, it probably seems crazy.
 And, maybe it is.

 BUT, I'm sold on the city of Indianapolis.
 And aparently, many of you agree with me as well...having lost out on 4 deals this past week!
 Ahhhh the frustration!

 Anyways, I wrote an article for Roofstock: 10 Reasons I'll Buy More Rental Properties in Indianapolis.

-Check it out, give it a read, and let me know what cities you think are hot investment markets!
+Check it out, give it a read, and let me know what you think about Indianapolis!

 Use my referral link below and GET $500 INSTANTLY applied to your Roofstock account!

 Many people don't realize that owning real estate outside of their primary market is a feasible option, let alone an option with great potential upside.
 It's a way to spread out risk, earn better returns, take advantage of up-and-coming areas, and own in landlord friendly states.